 - University home page suite interactions, content, infrastructure, tools, and template support to campus units

 - IT architecture and common elements to provide a high-quality experience and seamless navigation for visitors

 - Recommendations for funding and strategic purchases benefiting web property owners or presentation of content and image

 - Strategic institutional programs affecting the U's web presence

 - Online and face-to-face communities of practice for sharing information and resources

 - Coordination of UIT, ITS, and UMC strategic initiatives with local campus units

 - Accessibility, security plans and issues

-Out of scope issues include, but are not limited to:
+Out of scope issues include:

 - Web applications